 Those mistakes are something to be celebrated, not feel ashamed of!

 The full quote is actually, “Imagination is everything.
 It is the preview of life’s coming attractions.”
 However, we thought this was a bit too complicated for kids, especially very young children.

-If you’re looking for something inspirational nursery art for your baby or toddler, it’s hard to go wrong with this – one of our favorite and simplest Albert Einstein quotes for kids!
+If you’re looking for some inspirational nursery art to hang above your baby’s crib, it’s hard to go wrong with this – one of our favorite and simplest Albert Einstein quotes for kids!